evolbioinfo/booster/README.md

       -a, --algo  : bootstrap algorithm, tbe or fbp (default tbe) -S : Prints output logs in the given output file (average raw min transfer distance per branches, and average transfer index per taxa)
-      -d, --dist-cutoff: Distance cutoff to consider a branch for moving taxa computation (tbe only, default 0.3) -q, --quiet : Does not print progress messages during analysis -v : Prints version (optional)
+      -c, --count-per-branch : Prints individual taxa moves for each branches in the log file (only with -S and -a tbe) -d, --dist-cutoff: Distance cutoff to consider a branch for moving taxa computation (tbe only, default 0.3) -q, --quiet : Does not print progress messages during analysis -v : Prints version (optional)